margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 **Word Associations:** imbibe, taste, chew, eat, digest, masticate, cuisine, diet

 ## Education ##
-Education for a lifetime.
+Education for a lifetime, a lifetime journey.
-A lifetime journey.
 Gaining an enlightened sense of Life and reality.
 Intelligence of man unfolding.
 Schooling in what it means to be in a culture, a society, a group, a family, a team, a classroom, a Earth, a world.